lsv62/Git/source/basics.rst

     origin
         name Git gives to the server you cloned from

     ``remote -v``
-        shows you the remote server URLs
+        shows you the remote server URLs with reading and writing access

 Adding Remote Repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~